How to Get Affordable Airbnb or Home-Sharing Host Insurance

 What Is Home-Sharing?

+There are over 600,000 Airbnb listings in the U.S. alone.
 25 percent of college graduates and 24 percent of Americans who live in a household with an annual income of $75,000 have used home-sharing platforms, according to Pew Research.

 Sharing Your Home Through Airbnb or Other Home Sharing Services FAQ